petebryant/knoledge-monitor/README.md

 # knoledge-monitor

 The application connects to and Monitors nodes on the Bitcoin network.
+Currently using TestNet the application utilises NBitcoins AddressManager and ChainBehaviour to connect to the Bitcoin network and obtain the Blockchain headers.
 It includes of the following funtions:

 #### Blockchain Headers
 A local copy of the Blockchain headers are synchronised with the connected nodes.